Nindenkawe/Nindenkawe/README.md

 - [Portfolio site:](nindenkawe.rw)

 More about me...
-Debugger, backend web developer, comfortable in languages like Python, JavaScript, with a broad understanding of Django, django_rest frameworks, and VueJs.
+Debugger, backend web developer, comfortable in languages like Python, JavaScript, with a broad understanding of Django, django_rest framework, and VueJs.
 Plus some favorite web-dev technologies like, MongoDb, and docker.
 Other skills I acquired during my time at MTN data solutions department as a data and UX support consultant include ADB, GSM and its network spectrum, Mobile and web-apps literacy.
 I’m hardworking, a quick learner, highly organized and a great team player.